Adult ADHD Support

 Some form of adult ADHD support is almost a necessity in being able to successfully deal with the symptoms of this mental illness.
 Like those with any chronic condition, people with adult ADHD can use support.

 ADHD is a lifelong disorder for over half of those diagnosed as children.
-In addition, due to misinformation, many people become diagnosed for the first time as adults because they assume that only children and adolescents suffer from ADHD.
+In addition, due to misinformation, many people become diagnosed with ADHD for the first time as adults because they assume that only children and adolescents suffer from ADHD.
 Imagine struggling with the symptoms of ADHD through childhood and into adulthood.
 It can be a wearing, frustrating and depressing experience at times.